bauxiteDYS/SM-NT-Name-Manager/README.md

 # SM-NT-Name-Manager - Sort of experimental.
 Sourcemod Plugin for Neotokyo that stores a default name for every client, can automatically change to that name to prevent fake-nicks.
 Supports automatically renaming all clients or only specific ones using the `sm_forcename` command.

-`sm_storename` : Store a default name for a client.
+`sm_storename` : Override a stored name for a client, the plugin will store the first name a client joins with as the default name.
 Usage: `sm_storename <target_client> <new_name>`

 `sm_forcename` : Turn on/off the forced rename on a client.